These are the best UK cities for outdoor adventure, just in time for summer!

 Boasting both ski & snowboard areas and water sports attractions in Southampton, the city has plenty of variety, offering 1.62 adventure sports attractions per 100,000 people.

-Alternatively, you can’t beat a day spent having a picnic in the park in summer, particularly if you’re looking to save a bit of money during the holidays.
+Alternatively, you can’t beat a day spent having a picnic in the park in summer, particularly if you’re looking to save some money during the holidays.

 The UK cities with the highest number of parks